 As it is possible to overdose on zinc, which can weaken your immune system, it’s important to reach out to your healthcare provider before you being supplementing with the nutrient.

-Commonly sold in both liquid and capsule form, elderberry supplements help to protect your immune system by providing a strong dose of antiviral and anti-inflammatory properties.
+Commonly sold in both liquid and capsule form, elderberry supplements help protect your immune system by providing a strong dose of antiviral and anti-inflammatory properties.
 Doing so allows for it to be an effective remedy for colds, flu, and even sinus infections (1).

 In fact, a 2019 review found in a peer-reviewed journal showed that elderberry supplements helped to significantly alleviate upper respiratory symptoms caused by viral infections.